 You must have a strong justification for being in this position.

 More details are available in the student guide EMC – An Overview for Students.
 There is also a printed booklet available.

 The EMC application form is available here EMC Form.

-For the full version of the EMC scheme, please read Appendix 7 of the Academic Regulations – exceptional mitigating circumstances.
+For the full version of the EMC scheme, please refer to Academic Regulations.

 Deadline dates for submitting EMC applications differ across faculties.
 Dates for each faculty are found here; EMC-deadlines-Academic-year-19-20